devict/magopie/README.md

 Your Personal Torrent Search Engine.
 *(It's a silent "O".)*

+This project was an [honorable mention][gala-blog] in the 2016 Gopher Gala.

 ## What's with the name?
 Magopie is pronounced just like "magpie" the bird.
 We chose the name because magpies are known for collecting things (especially if they're shiny).
 We added